singlestore-labs/singlestore-wasm-toolkit/crates/debugger/README.md

 Now that you have your wasm code hosted in the remote debugger, you can do some pretty magical things with it.
 The first thing you can do is use breakpoints.
 To continue with the example from above, let's open `lib.rs` and put a breakpoint at the line containing `format!("{} {}", phrase, phrase)`.

-Once the breakpoint is set make sure the debugger is running (press `F5` if it's not) and trigger your function from an HTTP client or SingleStore.
+Once the breakpoint is set make sure the debugger is running (press `F5` if it's not) and trigger your function from an HTTP client or SingleStoreDB.
 As soon as you do, the breakpoint you set should be hit.

 Note - currently debugger support for Wasm is a bit thin.
 You will be able to step through your code and get nice back traces on failure, however you won't be able to inspect local variables yet.
 Hopefully that will be resolved in the future as debugger support increases for Wasm modules.